 Writing.
 Your school principal has invited you to sit on a committee that will come up with a no-smoking policy.
 What should the punishment be for getting caught smoking on school grounds?
 Explain your reasoning for this punishment.

-Let your students loose on the Internet to explore some of the great sites that teach kids and teens about the dangers of tobacco.
+Let your students go online explore some of the great sites that teach kids and teens about the dangers of tobacco.

 Not On Tobacco

 Not On Tobacco (N-O-T) is the American Lung Association’s (ALA's) voluntary program for teens who want to quit smoking.
 It is the most researched, most widely used and most successful such program in the United States.

 The Campaign for Tobacco-Free Kids advocates for public policies proven to prevent kids from smoking, help smokers quit and protect everyone from secondhand smoke.

 The official site of the Great American Smokeout.